ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 # New arch (or now, the arch)

 React Native used to have a bad reputation for having bad performance.
 In order to solve this, one of the key problems was the JSON bridge.
-So a bunch of concepts/modules/ideas where introduced.
+So a bunch of concepts/modules/ideas were introduced.
 The conjunction of the JSI, Fabric and Turbo Modules form what is called `new arch`

 ## JSI